pansift/p3/README.md

 ### *Note:* Currently only intended for more technical people (who can use the terminal) to install on their own or other's machines.

-You will need `git` for this method of install (until we have a native OSX installer).
+You will need `git` for this method of install (until we have a native OSX installer or are using the App Store).
 Just type `git version` in your terminal to see if it's there.
 If you don't have `git` installed then OSX should offer to install (or try `xcode-select --install`) to ensure you have the command line tools.

 Then once you have `git`, from your CLI / command line in OSX cut and paste the below: